e-carlin/.files/README.md

 Sets up my environment . files.
 I setup my environments the same on all machines so these files assume the same structure.

-## Abbreviated Description of my .files
+## Abbreviated Description of my dotfiles

 - .bash_aliases
   - General aliases to reduce typing.
 Reading the file describes all.